ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 a server receives a request to open an uncompressed Context ID and it already has one open, then the server MUST treat the second capsule as malformed.
-Note that it's possible for the client to close the uncompressed context and reopen it later with a different Context ID, as long as there aren't two uncompressed contexts open at the same time.
-Only the client can request uncompressed contexts.
+Note that it's possible for the client to close the uncompressed Context ID and reopen it later with a different Context ID, as long as there aren't two uncompressed Context IDs open at the same time.
+Only the client can request uncompressed Context IDs.
 If a client receives a COMPRESSION_ASSIGN capsule with the IP Version set to 0, it MUST treat it as malformed.

 # Compressed Operation {#compressed-operation}